MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

   - Concurrency queue depth limit: the concurrency queue is limited to 200 queries, and additional queries will be rejected with a 429 error code.
   - Query rate limit: there's a per-user limit of 200 queries per 30 seconds across all workspaces.

-- [Query Packs](/azure/azure-monitor/logs/query-packs) are Azure Resource Manager resources, which can be used to protect and recover Azure Monitor Logs queries if Azure Monitor Logs workspace is unavailable.
+- [Query packs](/azure/azure-monitor/logs/query-packs) are Azure Resource Manager resources, which can be used to protect and recover logs queries if the Log Analytics workspace is unavailable.
-  - Query Packs contain queries as JSON and can be stored external to Azure similar to other infrastructure-as-code assets.
+  - Query packs contain queries as JSON and can be stored external to Azure similar to other infrastructure-as-code assets.
     - Deployable through the Microsoft.Insights REST API.
-    - If an Azure Monitor for Logs workspace must be re-created the Query Pack can be redeployed from an externally stored definition.
+    - If a Log ANalytics workspace must be re-created the query pack can be redeployed from an externally stored definition.

-- Application Insights can be deployed in a workspace-based deployment model, underpinned by a Log Analytics Workspace where all the data is stored.
+- Application Insights can be deployed in a workspace-based deployment model, underpinned by a Log Analytics workspace where all the data is stored.

-- Sampling can be enabled within Application Insights to reduce the amount of telemetry sent and optimize data ingest costs.
+- [Sampling](/azure/azure-monitor/app/sampling) can be enabled within Application Insights to reduce the amount of telemetry sent and optimize data ingest costs.

-- Log Analytics and Application Insights [charge based on the volume of data ingested and the duration that data is retained for](https://azure.microsoft.com/pricing/details/monitor/).
+- All data collected by Azure Monitor,including Application Insights, [is charged based on the volume of data ingested and the duration that data is retained](https://azure.microsoft.com/pricing/details/monitor/).
-  - Data ingested into a Log Analytics Workspace can be retained at no additional charge up to first 31 days (90 days if Sentinel is enabled)
+  - Data ingested into a Log Analytics workspace can be retained at no additional charge up to first 31 days (90 days if Sentinel is enabled)
-  - Data ingested into a Workspace-based Application Insights is retained for the first 90 days at no extra charge.
+  - Data ingested into a workspace-based Application Insights is retained for the first 90 days at no extra charge.

-- The Log Analytics Commitment Tier pricing model provides a predictable approach to data ingest charges.
+- The [Log Analytics commitment tier pricing model](/azure/azure-monitor/logs/cost-logs#commitment-tiers) provides a reduced cost and a predictable approach to data ingest charges.
   - Any usage above the reservation level is billed at the same price as the current tier.

-- Azure Monitor Log Analytics, Application Insights, and Azure Data Explorer use the Kusto Query Language (KQL).
+- Log Analytics, Application Insights, and Azure Data Explorer use the Kusto Query Language (KQL).

-- Log Analytics queries are saved as *functions* within Log Analytics (`savedSearches`).
+- Log Analytics queries are saved as *functions* within the Log Analytics workspace (`savedSearches`).

 ### Design recommendations

-- Use Azure Monitor for Logs (Log Analytics) as a unified data sink to provide a 'single pane' across all operational data sets.
+- Use Log Analytics workspace as a unified data sink to provide a 'single pane' across all operational data sets.
-  - Decentralize Log Analytics Workspaces across all used deployment regions.
-Each Azure region with an application deployment should consider a Log Analytics Workspace to gather all operational data originating from that region.
-All global resources should use a separate dedicated Log Analytics Workspace, which should be deployed within a primary deployment region.
+  - Decentralize Log Analytics workspaces across all used deployment regions.
+Each Azure region with an application deployment should consider a Log Analytics workspace to gather all operational data originating from that region.
+All global resources should use a separate dedicated Log Analytics workspace, which should be deployed within a primary deployment region.
-    - Sending all operational data to a single Log Analytics Workspace would create a single point of failure.
+    - Sending all operational data to a single Log Analytics workspace would create a single point of failure.
     - Requirements for data residency might prohibit data leaving the originating region, and federated workspaces solves for this requirement by default.
     - There's a substantial egress cost associated with transferring logs and metrics across regions.
-  - All deployment stamps within the same region can use the same regional Log Analytics Workspace.
+  - All deployment stamps within the same region can use the same regional Log Analytics workspace.

-- Consider configuring resources with multiple diagnostic configurations pointing to different Azure Monitor for Logs workspaces to protect against Azure Monitor unavailability for applications with fewer regional deployment stamps.
+- Consider configuring resources with multiple diagnostic settings pointing to different Log Analytics workspaces to protect against Azure Monitor unavailability for applications with fewer regional deployment stamps.

 - Use Application Insights as a consistent Application Performance Monitoring (APM) tool across all application components to collect application logs, metrics, and traces.
-  - Deploy Application Insights in a workspace-based configuration to ensure each regional Log Analytics Workspaces contains logs and metrics from both application components and underlying Azure resources.
+  - Deploy Application Insights in a workspace-based configuration to ensure each regional Log Analytics workspace contains logs and metrics from both application components and underlying Azure resources.

-- Use [Cross-Workspace queries](/azure/azure-monitor/logs/cross-workspace-query) to maintain a unified 'single pane' across the different workspaces.
+- Use [cross-Workspace queries](/azure/azure-monitor/logs/cross-workspace-query) to maintain a unified 'single pane' across the different workspaces.

-- Use [Query Packs](/azure/azure-monitor/logs/query-packs) to protect Azure Monitor Logs queries in the event of workspace unavailability.
+- Use [query packs](/azure/azure-monitor/logs/query-packs) to protect log queries in the event of workspace unavailability.
   - Store query packs within the application git repository as infrastructure-as-code assets.

-- All Log Analytics Workspaces should be treated as long-running resources with a different life-cycle to application resources within a regional deployment stamp.
+- All Log Analytics workspaces should be treated as long-running resources with a different life-cycle to application resources within a regional deployment stamp.

-- Export critical operational data from Log Analytics for long-term retention and analytics to facilitate AIOps and advanced analytics to refine the underlying health model and inform predictive action.
+- Export critical operational data from Log Analytics workspace for long-term retention and analytics to facilitate AIOps and advanced analytics to refine the underlying health model and inform predictive action.

 - Carefully evaluate which data store should be used for long-term retention; not all data has to be stored in a hot and queryable data store.
   - It's strongly recommended to use Azure Storage in a GRS configuration for long-term operational data storage.
-    - Use the Log Analytics Export capability to export all available data sources to Azure Storage.
+    - Use the Log Analytics workspace export capability to export all available data sources to Azure Storage.

 - Select appropriate retention periods for operational data types within log analytics, configuring longer retention periods within the workspace where 'hot' observability requirements exist.

-- Use Azure Policy to ensure all regional resources route operational data to the correct Log Analytics Workspace.
+- Use Azure Policy to ensure all regional resources route operational data to the correct Log Analytics workspace.

 >[!NOTE]
-> When deploying into an Azure landing zone,  if there's a requirement for centralized storage of operational data, you can [fork](/azure/azure-monitor/logs/logs-data-export?tabs=portal) data at instantiation so it's ingested into both centralized tooling and Log Analytics Workspaces dedicated to the application.
+> When deploying into an Azure landing zone,  if there's a requirement for centralized storage of operational data, you can [fork](/azure/azure-monitor/logs/logs-data-export?tabs=portal) data at instantiation so it's ingested into both centralized tooling and Log Analytics workspaces dedicated to the application.
 Alternatively, expose access to application Log Analytics workspaces so that central teams can query application data.
-It's ultimately critical that operational data originating from the solution is available within Log Analytics Workspaces dedicated to the application.
+It's ultimately critical that operational data originating from the solution is available within Log Analytics workspaces dedicated to the application.
 >
 > If SIEM integration is required, do not send raw log entries, but instead send critical alerts.